Click here for How many cells are in the human body (and how long do they live)?

 Click here to go to DNA, its approximate weight in each cell's nucleus, notes on the sex chromosome pair and how often anomalies occur.

 Atomic Numbers of elements on this page: Hydrogen 1, Helium 2, Carbon 6, Nitrogen 7, Oxygen 8, Fluoride 9, Neon 10, Sodium 11, Chloride 17, Magnesium 12, Aluminium 13, Silicon 14, Phosphorus 15, Sulphur 16, Argon 18, Potassium 19, Calcium 20, Vanadium 23, Chromium 24, Manganese 25, Iron 26, Cobalt 27, Nickel 28, Copper 29, Zinc 30, Selenium 34, Molybdenum 42, Silver 47, Tin 50, Iodine 53, Gold 79, Mercury 80, Lead 82

 Back to molecules.
 Click here for Precious Metals and Stones.

 Click here re Uranium, as used in nuclear weapons.

-Click here for a further introduction by Albert Einstein — and a prayer — bind us together Lord with cords that cannot be broken — and the four forces in physics
+Click here for the Four Forces in Physics — and a further introduction by Albert Einstein — and a prayer — bind us together Lord with cords that cannot be broken

 Most of the chemical makeup of the universe (stars / suns, etc) is hydrogen (75%), a very combustible element, and at a lower level, helium (23%) with the fusion of hydrogen into helium producing both light and heat.
 These two elements, incidentally, have been located in our moon's very thin atmosphere.
 The next five most common elements are estimated as being: Oxygen (1%), Carbon (½%), then Neon, Iron and Nitrogen (at about 0.1% each).